PRWeb Press Release Wire

 About Peggy Lasater, Realtor and OWL55.com:

-Ms. Lasater is with Linton Hall, Realtors in Northern Virginia.
+Ms. Lasater is a realtor in Northern Virginia.
 She specializes in active adult communities and operates OWL55.com, which covers 34 active adult communities in Virginia.

 703 498 7455

 # # #

 In Active Adult Communities

 “My mission is to simplify and expedite the process of buying or selling an active adult community home,” says Peggy Lasater.
 She continues, “My Website is the first step in helping my clients find their dream home.”

 Lasater’s Website OWL55.com (Oh, What a Life) is exclusively about active adult communities.
 She says, “I know more about [this market] because it is my only focus.
 I have visited and met with representatives of 34 active adult community developers in northern and central Virginia.
 I maintain regular contact with sales management in order to always know the status of their communities, their inventory and their incentive programs.”

 Lasater developed the OWL55 Website a year ago when she realized that many potential buyers begin their search on the computer.
 Her site focus was communities with low-maintenance homes, safety and security features, physical activities and above all, a true sense of community.
 The 34 communities are, located in an area ranging from northern Virginia to Charlottesville and Richmond, and west to Winchester, an area just beginning to develop adult communities.